Rose-Yang1232/Yuwei_dojo/web-security/sqli-pin/DESCRIPTION.md

 The quintessential SQL injection adds a condition so that an application can succeed without knowing the password.
 How can you accomplish this?

+The webserver program is `/challenge/server`.
+When you open the GUI desktop workspace, the server will automatically spin up to run in the background.
+You can access it using the firefox window at the bottom of the screen.
+We recommend reading through the server's code (particularly the endpoints) in the left and right terminals to understand what it is doing.
+From this, you can bypass this authentication to log in as the `admin` user and get the flag!
+Please note that the code in the windows has been *slightly* modified from the server code that is running the webpage so that the code you are reading will fit on the screen.
+It is not different in any way that will affect the exploit, however.

 ----

 # Eye-Tracking Instructions